Our School Curriculum

 We follow the ‘Read Write Inc.’ phonic scheme.

-The children are encouraged to apply the knowledge and understanding they have learned to solve every day problems and carry out investigations.
+The children are encouraged to apply their mathematical knowledge and understanding to every day problems and investigations in other curriculum areas.

 Through a range of topics each child has opportunities to investigate and develop essential scientific skills such as observing, classifying and fair testing as well as developing good attitudes to their work such as curiosity, perseverance and co-operation.
 These skills and attitudes enable a child to acquire an informed and critical understanding of the world.